 HR compliance ensures that companies meet the legal requirements of fair employment practices.
 With a human resources checklist, you can make certain that your organisation is ready for an audit.
 However, staying compliant is only possible if you comprehend what it entails.

 The human resources department is responsible for tracking compliance to prevent costly fines, loss of reputation, lawsuits and other penalties.
-For this reason, HR professionals must be aware of the different laws by which an business should abide.
+For this reason, HR professionals must be aware of the different laws by which a business should abide.
+Also, create an employee personnel file to keep information in one place.

 You might have come across the term statutory compliance and wondered what it meant for businesses.
 Statutory compliance is a company's legal requirement to be compliant.
 If a new employment regulation passes, then it becomes a statutory obligation.
 Hence, failing to meet this obligation is a criminal offence.